#

 Having two drummers in the family Jacqui Perks was accustomed to noise!
 But it was only when her son kept bringing home a gang of friends who crammed themselves into a very small attic room to ‘rehearse’ that Jacqui realised that there was nowhere in Totnes for kids to get together outside of school to chill and make some music.
 So she set her mind to find somewhere that she could hire.
 Along with mothers, musicians and local music teachers Lee Friese-Greene and Beth Coombes they loaded up their cars every week with drum kit and amps and ran sessions from the local Youth Club.
 Jamming Station grew as a grassroots community based project that engaged young people in all aspects of the organisation.

-Eight years on and Jamming Station has grown into a highly respected youth music project which provides a valuable platform of regular sessions in towns, community centres, skate parks and local venues.
+13 years on and Jamming Station has grown into a highly respected and much loved youth music project in the region.

 Click here to contact us and to be kept in the loop.